Ahm15275097/software-dev/assignment.md

 # How technical solutions can be compared

-Financially compared: Costs can be very important aspect to think about when coming up with a solution, It is essential to come up with an idea that is aesthetically and physically pleasing but also doesn't affect the companies finances.
+Financially compared: Costs can be very important aspect to think about when coming up with a solution, It is essential to come up with an idea that is aesthetically and physically pleasing but also doesn't affect the company’s finances.

 Skill level compared: The next technical solution that can be compared is the skills needed to help solve the problem.
 How difficult it is to solve the problem, how hard it is to put the solution in place.
 Is there enough skill level in house or will a third party be needed.

 Time Taken compared: The time taken for a solution to be put in place, from this an analysis can be done to see how long each solution will take.
 The team can then can go for the best option, this preferably will be the one that will be the quickest but still making sure that quality remains high.

 Effectiveness compared: How effective the solution is.
-Does it repair the problem fully or are smaller problems create.
-Hoe difficult it is to implement the solution.
+Does it repair the problem fully or are smaller problems created.
+How difficult it is to implement the solution.
 Has this solution brought up more problems.